 Filling Gypsy stew with pork, cabbage, and rice – this is one of the best-known Gypsy recipes – Sah Hai Mas.

 A super hearty Gypsy stew recipe like you've never had before.
-Different cuts of pork, cabbage and rice all mixed in one pot.
+Different cuts of pork, cabbage, and rice are all mixed in one pot.

-Autumn also brings back the appetite for hearty, loaded stews, with or without meat, it doesn't really matter, the main thing the plate if full with hot, flavorful food, that warms you from inside out, things like this delicious and Romanian Stewed Cabbage, this Red Wine Beef Stew or this Butternut Squash and Sausage Stew.
-And many many more, I have a large stew collection on my blog, just have a look and get inspired.
+Autumn also brings back the appetite for hearty, loaded stews, with or without meat, it doesn't really matter, the main thing is the plate is full of hot, flavorful food, that warms you from the inside out, things like this delicious and Romanian Stewed Cabbage, this Red Wine Beef Stew or this Butternut Squash and Sausage Stew.
+And many, many more; I have a large stew collection on my blog, just have a look and get inspired.

 Autumn also brings a new series on Where Is My Spoon, a larger series featuring recipes originating from the main minorities living in Romania: the Gypsies or Romani, the Hungarians, and the Germans.

-But it is not their history that moves me the most, it is their fate, the amount of suffering, discrimination, blunt racism, cruelty and complete lack of any chance of integration or normal life they had to put up with over this long period of time.
+But it is not their history that moves me the most; it is their fate, the amount of suffering, discrimination, blunt racism, cruelty, and the complete lack of any chance of integration or normal life they had to put up with over this long period of time.

 They have been chased and killed for ransom all over Europe, sold as slaves in the Romanian territories until the middle of the 19th century, gassed in the Nazi concentration camps, blamed for anything that went wrong in any place they just happened to be, rejected and pushed to the edge of the society and then blamed for not wanting to integrate, for often making a living with cheating or stealing.